mthl/guix-artwork/website/drafts/the-big-change.md

 ```

 With this in place, we can take advantage of gexps in package
-definitions will still supporting the common idiom to define package
+definitions while still supporting the common idiom to define package
 variants, wheee!

 That was a long digression from our input label theme but, as you can